 We chose the option for teak decks everywhere aft of the Portuguese bridge.
 This means the swim platform, cockpit, side decks, flybridge helm area and cockpit stairs.
 We may well regret this in the long term – but we very much like how NEW teak looks (not grey teak)!
 On our previous sailyacht, we had artificial teak which of course kept its colour but was not as durable as the real thing.

 The teak decks were laid fairly early on in the process.
 Since the boat did stand still for some time, the teak went very quickly grey.
 The varnish on the teak caprails, which run on top of the railing all around the saloon deck, also very quickly deteriorated in the sun.
 These caprails are standard in teak.
 We have seen some other owners in Europe replace the teak caprails with stainless steel.
-With hindsight this may well be a better option.
+With hindsight this may well be a better option but the teak does look nice when it’s properly treated.
+We’ll see.

 Just before the boat left the shipyard, the decks and the caprails were completely sanded down to bare wood by the yard.
 We supplied them with a teak treatment product – Starbrite Natural Tropical Sealer – which we had to import to China.
 The teak came up again nicely – we will have to see how often it needs to be sanded and treated ourselves.